 GENDER AND WOMEN’S STUDIES

-The School of Public Health partners with the Gender and Women's Studies Program at the UIC to offer this concentration.
+The School of Public Health partners with the Department of Gender and Women's Studies at UIC to offer this concentration.
 GWS courses allow students to critically examine issues of women and gender, as well as their complex intersections with race, class, ethnicity, and sexual identity, providing a rich, interdisciplinary focus.
 Once admitted to SPH, students may apply to the GWS Program for admission to the concentration.
-Please visit the Women's Studies website for additional information.
+Visit the Gender and Women's Studies page in the graduate catalog for additional information.

 SURVEY RESEARCH METHODOLOGY

-The concentration in Women's Health is co-sponsored by the UIC College of Nursing, the School of Public Health, and the Gender and Women's Studies program.
-This concentration, housed within the College of Nursing, is designed for students who plan to pursue careers in women’s health administration, research, health care, teaching, and program and policy development.
+The concentration in Women's Health is co-sponsored by the UIC College of Nursing, the School of Public Health, and the Department of Gender and Women's Studies.
+This concentration, housed within the College of Nursing, is designed for students who plan to pursue careers in women’s health administration, research, healthcare, teaching, and program and policy development.
 The program provides graduate students with scientifically grounded, state of the art knowledge and skills in the multidisciplinary field of women’s health.
-For a complete description of the concentration, including its target audience, course requirements, and designated and affiliated faculty, visit the College of Nursing website.
+Visit the Women's Health page in the graduate catalog for additional information.